chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 If fans start speculating that her return is coming, Hoyo can just shrug it off with something like "Oh, that's just community creativity.
 This isn't canon".
 But internally, it lets them test audience response (if fans react positively, they know the timing is right for a revival arc), and rebuild emotional connections around her without having to confirm anything officially.
 This is basically marketing disguised as community engagement.
 After all, why would multiple different artists feature a character that was deemed "irrelevant", when they could've absolutely featured someone else instead?
 Given what we know, a plausible explanation for this is that Hoyo has control over which characters are featured, and that just implies they're probably planning to do something with her in-game.

-### There are two unknown IDs that don't belong to anyone in 6.x
-HomDGCat, a reliable Genshin leaker with a good track record, has published a [playable character ID list](http://web.archive.org/web/20260210070250/https://homdgcat.wiki/gi/change?lang=EN) for Nod-Krai, and we can make some educated guesses as to how they could possibly release Signora in 6.x.

-* Alice "Crimson Chronicle": Non-playable NPC ID only
-* Possible unknown IDs 134 - 135 (6.7 - 6.9?)
-* 133 Marionette (6.7?)
-* Unknown ID 132 (6.6?) - likely the [short female character](https://old.reddit.com/r/Genshin_Impact_Leaks/comments/1s52fhm/last_nod_krai_silhouette_character_revealed/) from the 6.5 special program
-* 131 Nicole - 6.6
-* 130 Linnea - 6.5
-* 129 Lohen - (appears to have been delayed from 6.4 to an unknown version)
-* 128 Varka - 6.4
-* 127 Illuga "Burning Heart Amidst the Nightmare" - 6.3
-* 126 Zibai "White Horse's Fleeting Spring" - 6.3
-* 125 Columbina "Welkin Moon’s Homecoming" - 6.3
-* 124 Jahoda "Windthreading Shadow" - 6.2
-* 123 Durin "The Undying Fire" - 6.2
-* 122 Nefer "Secret Beneath the Sands" - 6.1
-* 121 Aino "Clinky-Clank Gadgets-A-Gogo" - 6.0
-* 120 Flins "Shadowy Lights, Stranger Wights" - 6.0
-* 119 Lauma "Evermoon's Sacrament Song" - 6.0
-* 118 Manekina (UGC)
-* 117 Manekin (UGC)

-Hoyo has always consistently released 17 characters for each major version, so we can make an assumption that there will be 17 characters released in 6.x.
-The UGC characters likely won't count towards this as while they are usable in free roam, they can't be used in endgame modes, which is the whole point of pulling for characters.
-This means that there are two potential unknown IDs 134 and 135 following Sandrone.

-Additionally, they've posted another silhouette teaser for the upcoming playable characters in 6.x.
-Two of the silhouettes have been identified to be Varka and Nicole, and ther is a missing silhouette right next to the fifth one, only reflecting a shadow underneath.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The story of Teyvat continues. <a href="https://twitter.com/hashtag/GenshinImpact?src=hash&amp;ref_src=twsrc%5Etfw">#GenshinImpact</a> <br><br>Even though they don&#39;t appear in the picture, Our fates could still become intertwined in the future. <a href="https://t.co/WdClVrWAIO">pic.twitter.com/WdClVrWAIO</a></p>&mdash; Genshin Impact (@GenshinImpact) <a href="https://twitter.com/GenshinImpact/status/2006978768871583808?ref_src=twsrc%5Etfw">January 2, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-We currently still don't know who these two IDs belong to, but it's possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
-After all, out of the 11 Harbingers, only 5 are playable or will be playable as of now, and they'd probably want to release the lower-ranking Harbingers as soon as possible before the higher-ranking ones like Pierro, Capitano, Dottore and Columbina start to cannibalize on their sales too much as players who are indifferent to the Harbingers may be psychologically more likely to focus on the highest-ranking characters than lower ones as they give the impression of being the "best".

-There has been a leak regarding the potential existence of version 6.9 (which I explained [here](#the-possible-existence-of-version-69-nice)).
-This could mean that IDs 134 and 135 could actually be 5-star characters released in 6.8 and 6.9 respectively, instead of having one of them be a 4-star character, and thus, a slightly higher chance of her banner in Nod-Krai.
-She's more likely to be in 7.x, but we still cannot discount the possibility of a 6.x playability because of this, as having an unexpected x.9 patch is suspicious, to say the least.
 ### Signora being irrelevant to the story means nothing
 This ties to my previous point about Mare Jivari.
 Some argue that Signora's return would be pointless as she's no longer relevant to the story, which makes her playability very unlikely.
 Well, guess what?
 Bennett has been pretty much irrelevant in the main story for a while, and yet he got an entire lore dump in 5.8 anyway, with Hoyo exploring his Natlan background and his constellation showing up in the fake Mare Jivari.